 Show All Answers

 All Plano Fire-Rescue personnel are dual-trained in fire suppression and emergency medical services.
-This means that Plano firefighters are capable of working on fire engines and trucks as well as on ambulances.
-The fire engine or truck which usually arrives first on the emergency scene carries all necessary equipment and medications to provide emergency medical treatment and advanced life support until the arrival of an ambulance.
+This means that Plano firefighters are capable of working on fire engines and trucks as well as ambulances.
+The fire engine or truck which usually arrives first on the scene carries all necessary equipment and medications to provide emergency medical treatment and advanced life support until the arrival of an ambulance.
 This ensures that emergency care is delivered to our community as quickly as possible.

 If Plano Fire-Rescue did not charge an ambulance transport fee, this operating cost would have to be funded entirely with tax revenue, resulting in greater taxes for all citizens.
 Ambulance Transport Fees are set by city ordinance and can be found under Chapter 8 of the Code of City Ordinances.

 Your ambulance ride to the hospital may have been bumpy or uncomfortable because of the following:

 A multi-purpose fire extinguisher is best for the home.
 Look for an extinguisher with a rating of at least 2A:10B:C on the label.
 These types of extinguishers can be used on any type of fire commonly occurring in the home.
 They will often be labeled “ABC” or “All Purpose” and can be purchased in most large home-improvement or hardware stores.